cozy/cozy-stack/docs/konnectors.md

   goal is to allow a client-side to have a permission on this profile and be able to read all the data fetched by a given konnector (or is tied to an account)?
+- [ ] How are logged the data exported/synchronized by a "push" konnector?
-- [ ] Analyze the konnectors node_modules
+- [X] Analyze the konnectors node_modules
     - no compiled modules currently
+    - 28 dependencies that install 65 MB for 271 modules in production
-    - xx modules that takes xxx MB
+    - 71 dependencies that install 611 MB for 858 modules with dev dependencies
 - [ ] How are persisted the accounts?
 - [ ] How is executed a konnector?
 In particular, how the credentials are given to the konnector?